pnnl/tesp/doc/TESP_Overview.rst

 TESP Software Stack Overview
 ============================

-:numref:`fig_federates` shows the simulation modules federated in TESP.
+:numref:`fig_federates` shows ta typical co-simulation software stack when using TESP for TE analysis.
-GridLAB-D covers the electric power distribution system :cite:`3` and residential buildings.
+GridLAB-D covers the electric power distribution system :cite:`3` and residential buildings (OpenDSS is a similar alternative).
-PYPOWER, MATPOWER/MOST or AMES covers the Transmission System Operator (TSO).
+PYPOWER, MATPOWER/MOST or AMES covers the bulk power system and the transmission system operator (TSO).
 :cite:`4,17`.
-OpenDSS is an alternative distribution power flow program.
-EnergyPlus covers large commercial buildings :cite:`5`. ns-3 is a communication system simulator that can also host software agents.
-The integrating Message Bus, using either the Hierarchical Engine for Large-scale Infrastructure Co-Simulation (HELICS) or Framework for Network Co-simulation (FNCS), manages the time step synchronization and message exchange among all of the federated simulation modules :cite:`Ciraci:2014ud`.
+EnergyPlus covers large commercial buildings :cite:`5` and ns-3 is a communication system simulator that can also host software agents.
+The integrating message bus, using either the Hierarchical Engine for Large-scale Infrastructure Co-Simulation (HELICS) or Framework for Network Co-simulation (FNCS), manages the time step synchronization and message exchange among all of the federated simulation modules :cite:`Ciraci:2014ud`.
 In this way, TESP builds mostly on proven components, which helps mitigate risk in software development.
-Some of these components may be upgraded or replaced in future versions, as described later.
-However, the overall platform design in :numref:`fig_federates` still applies.

 .. figure:: ./media/Federates.png
 	:name: fig_federates

 	TESP Rev 1 components federated through FNCS and/or HELICS.

-The user interacts with TESP by configuring simulation cases (magenta) and then running them.
-Simulation federates or Agents write intermediate outputs and metadata (green), which the user plots, post-processes and analyzes to reach conclusions.
-In order to implement new functionality, the user would write new TESP Developer Agents (orange), starting from one of the examples provided.
+Assuming this software stack satisfies the needs of the particular analysis, the user interacts with TESP by configuring simulation cases (magenta) and then running them.
+Simulation federates or Agents, write intermediate outputs and metadata (green), which the user plots, post-processes and analyzes to reach conclusions.

 (Some of of the simulators and agents in :numref:`fig_federates` have to be configured by hand.
 OpenDSS writes output in its native, non-TESP format, and EnergyPlus writes